cauesmelo/cauesmelo/README.md

 # Hi!

 My name is Cauê Melo and I'm a software developer.
 I'm from Brazil, living in Rio de Janeiro.
+Rust enthusiast. 🦀